violaaas/music/kinderszenen project/README.md

 ### Lighting:

-The best quality light source is natural light because it's bright and full spectrum which helps render colors better and allows your camera sensor to use a lower sensitivity when capturing you r video.
+The best quality light source is natural light because it's bright and full spectrum which helps render colors better and allows your camera sensor to use a lower sensitivity when capturing your video.
 Since natural light might not always be available, use as bright a light you feel comfortable with and place it behind the camera facing you.

 ### Framing: